ninformations/restheart-docker/README.md

     docker run -d --name mongodb mongo:3.2

-If you want to make it accessible from your host and, for example, also add a [persistent data volume](https://docs.docker.com/userguide/dockervolumes/):
+To make it accessible from your host and add a [persistent data volume](https://docs.docker.com/userguide/dockervolumes/):

     docker run -d -p 27017:27017 --name mongodb -v <db-dir>:/data/db mongo:3.2

 The `<db-dir>` must be a folder in your host, such as `/var/data/db` or whatever you like.
-If you don't attach a volume then all your data will be lost when you delete the container.
+If you don't attach a volume then your data will be lost when you delete the container.

 ### 3) Run RESTHeart interactively